msoukhomlinov/n8n-nodes-hudu/README.md

 - Support for various resource types
 - Filter by relationship types and directions

+### Groups
+- Retrieve groups and retrieve a group by ID
+- Filters: name, default, search; supports pagination

 ### Users
 - Get user information
 - List all users